Multi-Agent Workflows

 ROOT CAUSE FOUND:

-- Session token validation bug in new code from PR #398
+- Session token validation bug

 - Only affects users with certain regional characters in username